There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

 You don't need a prescription to buy spermicide and it has very few associated side-effects, but keep in mind that it does not protect against STIs.

-This method of contraceptive injections dates back from the 60s with the invention of artificial progesterone (progestin).
+This method dates back to the 60s with the invention of artificial progesterone (progestin).
 One shot of hormones lasts in the body for 8 to 12 weeks (3 months) and has the same effect as the pill.

-Just like the pill, contraceptive injections do not protect from STIs.
+Just like the contraceptive pill, contraceptive injections do not protect from STIs.

 The vaginal contraceptive ring is a small, transparent plastic ring that is inserted in the vagina and kept for three weeks.
 You should then remove it during your periods and replace it with a new one after that.